What Does Remote and Hybrid Work Mean?

 What is hybrid working?

 Of all the remote work definitions included in this list, hybrid work is the term most commonly used today.
-Unlike WFH, hybrid work is built on the idea that no one workplace is fixed, and that employees deliver the best results when they have the freedom to work wherever works for them.
-It is also the definition organisations have adopted as they set their long-term remote working strategies.
+Unlike WFH, hybrid work means that employees can choose where they work.
+It is built on the idea that no one workplace is fixed, and that employees deliver the best results when they have the freedom to work wherever works for them.
+Many organisations are planning to develop a hybrid work environment as they set their long-term remote working strategies.

 What are the key challenges of remote and hybrid working?